 Dr. Immoos enjoys the sense of community that living on the central coast provides.
-While her three daughters keep her and her husband very busy, Dr. Immoos is an active member of Quota International of San Luis Obispo, Rotary International of Atascadero, and is a frequent volunteer in her daughter’s school.
+While her three daughters keep her and her husband very busy, Dr. Immoos is a frequent volunteer at her daughters’ school and a past member of Quota SLO and Rotary of Atascadero.
 In her free time, Dr. Immoos just enjoys being Mom.

 Dr. Tackett is a past president of the Tri-County Optometric Society.
 Her focus as an administrator in the practice is staff development and management.
 Dr. Tackett strives to create an environment of respect, appreciation and compassion towards patients and just as importantly, reciprocity, recognition and strong teamwork among the staff and doctors.
 She is a former competitive gymnast and enjoys swing and salsa dance.
 She has fun exploring local attractions with her daughter, husband and labrador on the weekends.